sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 | discover-processes |      |
 --------------|------
 description   | When set to `true`, the agent populates the `processes` field in `entity.system` and updates every 20 seconds.{{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the discover-processes flag in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the `discover-processes` configuration option in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}{{% notice note %}}
 **NOTE**: Process discovery is disabled in this version of Sensu.
 The discover-processes flag is not available, and new events will not include data in the `processes` attributes.
 Instead, the field will be empty: `"processes": null`.
 {{% /notice %}}